Siege of Jinju (1593): Battle

 On 27 July, the Japanese attacked the same weakened wall area with the "tortoise shell wagons."
 Still, a heavy thunderstorm prevented Korean attempts to incinerate the Japanese by dropping torches soaked in fat.
 With the aid of a rainstorm, the Japanese sappers broke down a section of the wall dislodging its foundations, and a great rush broke out with the samurai pushing each other down as it was a great honor to be the first samurai to enter a fortress.
 Goto Mototsugu, a retainer of Kuroda Nagamasa, was about to be the first samurai to enter Jinju when Iida Kakbei, a retainer of Kato Kiyomasa, threw the Nichiren flag into the breach to claim that honor for himself.
 The Korean garrison was out of ammunition and was short of swords, so many Koreans fought with wooden sticks against the surge of samurai armed with katanas.
 Hwang Jin survived two shots in the chest but kept fighting until he succumbed to his wounds, crumbling the defenders' morale.

 General Sŏ Yewon engaged in long single combat with a samurai named Okamoto Gonjo, which ended when the wounded General Sŏ lost his breath and fell by a tree.
 Okamoto took the chance to sever his head with a single blow from his katana.
 Sŏ's head fell by the Nam River, which as it was a great honor for a samurai to take the head of their enemies.
 Okamoto ordered a search to find Sŏ's head so that it could be salted and taken back to Japan.
-The Korean commander, General Kim Cheon-il, committed suicide.
+The Korean commander, General Kim Ch'ŏnil, committed suicide.
 The Japanese took no prisoners, killing almost everyone, both military and civilian.
 The Nam River ran red with blood as thousands attempted to swim across it, only to be cut down by the samurai waiting on the other side.